 Modern Day Influences of the Naval Air Station Pensacola

 An unusual influence the base had was the Naval Photography School, which was located at the base.
 The base also served education in multiple other ways, including Aviation Training School, Aviation Enlisted Aircrew Training School, and Crew Resource Management.
 Up until quite recently, a training squadron participated in aircrew parachute water and survival training, which relocated to Fairchild AFB in mid-2015.
 In 2006, a navy construction crew found a Spanish ship that had been shipwrecked in the 16th century.
 Archaeologists examined the remains, removed them, and the station continued its work on the new rescue dive pool.

 Naval Air Station Pensacola Court Martial Attorney Michael Waddington

 Michael Waddington graduated first from Duquesne University with Magna Cum Laude honors, then from Temple University School of Law in Philadelphia.
-While at Temple, he completed the Trial Lawyer Training Program, which US New and World Report ranks as number 1 in the nation.
+While at Temple, he completed the Trial Lawyer Training Program, which US News and World Report rank as number 1 in the nation.
 He specializes in serious criminal cases, which include war crimes, violent crimes, sex crimes, as well as white-collar crimes.

 The New Jersey State Bar Magazine requested Mr. Waddington to write an article for them in 2007.
 The focus of the article is Waddington’s specialty: Court Martials and military law.
 He has also given multiple lectures on several topics including “Attacking Witness Credibility and Rules of Evidence” as well as taught a course for lawyers nationwide names “Dealing with the Media: Protecting the Rights to a Fair Trial.”
 Mr. Waddington and his team are ready to defend your criminal defense case at Florida’s Naval Air Station Pensacola.